-Filter Forge is a powerful plugin that is promoted and advertised as a Photoshop plugin.
+Filter Forge is a powerful plugin that used to be promoted and advertised as a Photoshop plugin.
 Interestingly, it works perfectly well with PaintShop Pro also and allows users to use thousands of filters to their image.
 Filter Forge can create various shapes, patterns, textures and photo effects that you can further customize.

 Installing Filter Forge